2007: Culture

 The highest-grossing film globally in 2007 was Pirates of the Caribbean: At World's End, followed by Harry Potter and the Order of the Phoenix and Spider-Man 3.
+Western films made a slight resurgence in 2007 with the releases of No Country for Old Men, 3:10 to Yuma, and The Assassination of Jesse James by the Coward Robert Ford.
+The film 300 by then-unknown director Zack Snyder was one of the biggest films of the year.

 The best-selling album globally in 2007 was the High School Musical 2 soundtrack, followed by Back to Black by Amy Winehouse and Noël by Josh Groban.
+Harry Potter and the Deathly Hallows, the final entry of the Harry Potter series of novels, became the best-selling novel of the year.
+Duncan Sheik premiered a musical adaptation of the 1891 German play Spring Awakening.
+The Wii console, released by Nintendo in 2006, was the predominant video game system in 2007.
+The most popular video games that came out in 2007 include Halo 3, Mass Effect, Bioshock, Call of Duty 4: Modern Warfare, Team Fortress 2, and Super Mario Galaxy.

 Economy

 The gross world product increased by 3.7% in 2007, slowing after the 3.9% growth in 2006.
 Growth was highest in transition economies at 8.0% and developing countries at 6.9%.
 Inflation slowed in developed countries to an increase of only 1.9%, while developing countries saw an inflation rate of 5.6%.
 Unemployment rates lowered throughout the world, albeit less so in Africa.

 Negotiations surrounding the Doha Development Round resumed in February, but no progress was made throughout the year.
 Oil prices rose as demand from developing countries exceeded the resource slack, and development of biofuel contributing to rising prices for wheat and maize.

+Rupert Murdoch purchased Dow Jones & Company, which included its publication The Wall Street Journal, for $5 billion.

 The subprime mortgage crisis occurred in the United States in late 2007 as housing prices plummeted, leading to global economic downturn.

+Environment and weather

+The year 2007 was the fifth hottest year on record.
+January was warmed by El Niño and the final months of the year were cooled by La Niña.
+Heat waves occurred in Europe during May through July and in North America during August.
+A severe cold wave took place in the United States in April.
+An ongoing drought in Australia grew worse in the Murray–Darling basin.
+Rains and flooding caused significant displacement or crop damage in places including Bolivia, Costa Rica, Mexico, Nicaragua, Thailand, and Uruguay.
+Approximately 500 people were killed by a magnitude 8 earthquake in Peru.
+The Arctic ice pack melted at ten times the annual average, and during summer the Northwest Passage was entirely clear of ice for the first time.